Cesare Borgia

 Cesare Borgia (Note: /it/; Cèsar Borja /ca-valencia/; César de Borja /es/.)
-(13 September 1475 – 13 March 1507) was an Italian cardinal deacon and later a condottiero, as well as a member of the Spanish House of Borgia.
+(13 September 1475 – 12 March 1507) was an Italian cardinal deacon and later a condottiero, as well as a member of the Spanish House of Borgia.
 (Note: Although Italy and Spain did not exist as unified nation-states at the time of Cesare's birth, he is frequently referred to in historiography as Italian and as a member of the Spanish House of Borgia.)
 He was the illegitimate son of Pope Alexander VI and sibling to Lucrezia Borgia.

-After initially entering the Church and becoming a cardinal on his father's election to the papacy, he resigned his diaconal profession after the death of his brother in 1498.
+After initially entering the Church and becoming a cardinal on his father's election to the papacy, he resigned his diaconal profession after his brother was murdered in 1497.
 He was employed as a condottiero for King Louis XII of France around 1500, and occupied both Milan and Naples during the Italian Wars.
 At the same time, he carved out a state for himself in Central Italy, but he was unable to retain power for long after his father's death.
 His quest for political power was a major inspiration for The Prince by the renowned Florentine historian, Niccolò Machiavelli.